Top 10 Links for Students –

-Start an English diary – Carry a small notebook with you all the time and write new words in it (with the translations in your native language).
+Start an English journal – Carry a small notebook with you all the time and write new words in it (with the translations in your native language).
 To remember the new words, cover the English word with your hand.
 Then, look at the word in your native language and see if you can remember the word in English.
 Use a pen and paper in combination with your smartphone (not only your smartphone).
 When you learn a new word, you should also learn how to make a sentence with it.

 Write in English – Write short paragraphs.
 Ask a native English speaker to correct it for you.
 Either online or in-person.

 Don’t forget to have fun! – Play English games (apps or with your computer).
 Keep reading for some games to play online.